 Searches Producing No Results represent the terms that are searched by users that yield zero Card matches.
 Review these search results and create or edit pre-existing Cards to include these terms to boost your search success.

-- Example - If "sales training" was searched 40 times by your team, it may indicate that you should create a Card with knowledge from your recent sales training.
-You can click into the # of Times Searched to understand which users searched for "sales training" so you can share this Card with this subset of users.
+Example: if "sales training" was searched 40 times by your team, it may indicate that you should create a Card with knowledge from your recent sales training.
+You can click on the # displayed under the Non Results Count column to understand which users searched for "sales training" so you can share this Card with this subset of users.

-- Click into the # of Times Searched to see a list of which user(s) searched a term and when for both Searches Producing Results and Searches Producing No Results.
+Click into the # of Results Count/ Non Results Count to see a list of which user(s) searched a term and when for both Searches Producing Results and Searches Producing No Results.

 Using Search Analytics